Click Tabs to View Guidance by Letter

 dark continent: Avoid using it as a description for Africa.
 Considered offensive.

-Deep South: Southeastern part of America.
-Uppercase when referring to the region that consists of Alabama, Georgia, Louisiana, Mississippi and South Carolina.
+Deep South: The Southern part of America.
+Uppercase when referring to the region that consists of Alabama, Georgia, Mississippi, South Carolina, and Florida.

 diversity: Catchall term to describe a condition or environment that is multiracial and multicultural; being representative or reflective of the multiethnic society.
 Diversity is not synonymous with affirmative action, is not limited to race and is not government-mandated.
 A company can have a diverse staff mixing races, ages, sexes, sexual orientation, etc.